-To give you an idea of what this looks like on the Camino I walked before writing this blog I have noted a few of the conversations I shared along the way.
+To give you an idea of what this looks like; on Camino, before writing this blog I talked to, and spent time with, the following people.

-24-year-old German girl who was trying to make meaning of her life and understand the world.
+- 24-year-old German girl who was trying to make meaning of her life and understand the world.
 She was so insightful and showed me hope in the young.

-I am blown away by the fullness in my heart every day when I am on Camino.
-I meet so many people and have conversations that alter my perception and leave me in awe of the human spirit.
+I am blown away by the fullness in my heart every day when on Camino.
+I meet so many people who alter my perception and leave me in awe of the human spirit.